Anaminus/RBXMK_DOC_TEMPORARY_DO_NOT_USE_OR_YOU_WILL_BE_FIRED/content/quickstart/_index.md

 model.

 # Going forward
-The [Overview](overview) page provides information on various concepts related to rbxmk.
+The [Overview](overview) page provides an overview of the rbxmk project and related concepts.

 The [Command reference](command) pages provide information about the rbxmk executable, and the commands that can be run.